yuqinbailey/AC215_S2S/README.md

 Here is our Technical Architecture:
 <img src="images/technical_arch.svg"  width="800">

+P.S.
+Our mentor approved running inference without Vertex AI since Vertex AI can't support our model's long-duration inference.
+As a workaround, we run inference in the VM.

 ### App backend API container
 This container has all the python files to run and expose the backend apis.